Long-term Services & Supports

 Frequently Asked Questions (FAQ):

-The initial report located here includes funding and cost data covering the period January 2020 through August 2021 and is due October 1, 2021.
-The subsequent reports (located here) will be ongoing and will cover a single month; each monthly report will be due on the 15th of the month following the end of the month (for example, the report for October 2021 data will be due November 15, 2021.
+Providers must submit an Initial Form, which includes funding and cost data covering the period January 2020 through August 2021.
+If you are delinquent in submitting the Initial Form, please contact us at HHSC PFD Survey.
+The ongoing monthly reports (located here) will be ongoing and will cover a single month; each monthly report will be due on the 1st of the second following month following the end of the month (for example, the report for January 2022 data will be due March 1, 2022.)

 You will receive a confirmation page once your report has been fully completed and submitted.
 No email confirmation will be sent.